sharppy/SHARPpy/README_NUCAPS.md

 git clone https://github.com/Jeff-Szkodzinski/SHARPpy.git
 ```

-Change your directory to where you have downloaded SHARPpy (e.g. /home/<user>/SHARPpy).
+Change your directory to where you have downloaded SHARPpy (e.g. /home/{user}/SHARPpy).

 ```bash
 cd /home/<user>/SHARPpy
 ```

-Next, we to create an isolated Anaconda environment just for running SHARPpy with all the necessary libraries (using conda env create <options>; it may take several minutes to install the libraries).
+Next, we to create an isolated Anaconda environment just for running SHARPpy with all the necessary libraries (using conda env create {options}; it may take several minutes to install the libraries).
 If you are interested, you can open the environment.yml file to see which libraries are used.

 ```bash
 conda env create -f environment.yml
 ```

-After creating the environment, we need to switch to this new environment (via conda activate <env_name>) which we have named devel.
+After creating the environment, we need to switch to this new environment (via conda activate {env_name}) which we have named devel.

 ```bash
 conda activate devel